-(i.e. jet knots as bright as 20% of the nucleus) lying on the opposite side of the radio core and having classical extended emission resembling a plume beyond.
+Then we selected WAT sources out of 741 objects on the basis of their radio morphology in FIRST images, considering strict criteria.
+Thus we included in the final sample only those radio sources showing two-sided jets with two clear warmspots (i.e., jet knots as bright as 20% of the nucleus) lying on the opposite side of the radio core and having classical extended emission resembling a plume beyond.
 Four authors performed this analysis independently and only the sources for which there was agreement by at least three of us were included in the final sample.

-The final catalog of WATs (hereinafter the WATCAT) lists 47 sources, the first of this kind, homogenous at low redshifts.
+The final catalog of WATs lists 47 sources, the first of this kind, homogenous at low redshifts.

-In Fig. 1 we present the radio image with surface brightness contours from FIRST, NVSS and TIFR Giant Metrewave Radio Telescope (GMRT) Sky Survey (TGSS) radio maps of a typical WATCAT source.
-Images of all sources belonging to the WATCAT are available in the Appendix, while their main properties, as SDSS name, redshift, radio luminosity at 1.4 GHz and optical parameters are reported in Table 2.
+In Fig. 1 we present the radio image with surface brightness contours from FIRST, NVSS, and TIFR Giant Metrewave Radio Telescope (GMRT) Sky Survey (TGSS) radio maps of a typical WATCAT source.
+Images of all sources belonging to the WATCAT are available in the appendix, while their main properties (SDSS name, redshift, radio luminosity at 1.4 GHz and optical parameters) are listed in Table A.2.
 For each WAT, we provide both radio and [OIII] luminosities.

-Then given the measurements of the velocity dispersions, available in the SDSS database, we also computed their black hole masses $M{BH}$ adopting the relation $\sigma - M{\rm BH}$ of Tremaine et al. (2002).
-They range between $7.9 \lesssim \log M{\rm BH} \lesssim 9.1 M{\odot}$ , and their distribution peaks at $\sim 10^{8.6} M{\odot}$ .
-The uncertainty on the $M{\rm BH}$ , of the order of a factor of 2, is mainly dominated by the dispersion of the correlation rather than by the uncertainty on $\sigma$ measurements.
+Then given the measurements of the velocity dispersions, available in the SDSS database, we also computed their black hole masses $M{\rm BH}$ adopting the relation $\sigma - M{\rm BH}$ of Tremaine et al. (2002).
+The masses range between 7.9 $\leq \log M{\rm BH} \leq$ 9.1 M{\odot} , and their distribution peaks at ~10^{8.6} M{\odot} .
+The uncertainty on the $M{\rm BH}$, on the order of a factor of 2, is mainly dominated by the dispersion of the correlation rather than by the uncertainty on σ measurements.